MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M07-Unit 6 Create an Azure private endpoint using Azure PowerShell.md

 # M07-Unit 6 Create an Azure private endpoint using Azure PowerShell

+## Exercise scenario

 Get started with Azure Private Link by using a Private Endpoint to connect securely to an Azure web app.
 There are many ways to create Endpoints including Portal, CLI, PowerShell etc.

 **Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-700%20Lab%20Simulation%20-%20Create%20an%20Azure%20private%20endpoint%20using%20Azure%20PowerShell)** is available that allows you to click through this lab at your own pace.
 You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

-#### Estimated time: 45 minutes
+### Estimated time: 45 minutes

 You'll create a Private Endpoint for an Azure web app and deploy a virtual machine to test the private connection.